 Why buy water sports travel insurance?

-For more information please see our travel insurance and coronavirus pages.
+For more information, please see our Coronavirus and travel insurance page.

 Which water sports are covered in a standard travel insurance policy?

-- stand-up paddle boarding
+- Stand-up paddle boarding

 What water sports may need extra or specialist water sports insurance cover?

 If your chosen sport isn’t covered under a standard travel insurance policy, check whether extra cover can be added.
 If not, it may be worth comparing specialist sports insurance providers who offer specific cover for water sports.

 Even if your chosen water sport is covered as standard, conditions may apply.
 For example:

 - jet-skiing – you’ll need to abide by local water safety rules.